 An IRZ is determined based on the presence of protected species in the area.
 Examples of European protected sites that could be surrounded by an IRZ include Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 By carrying out an HRA, wildlife in the area can be assessed and the possibility of breaching relevant legislation can be avoided.

 An HRA is primarily based on two stages.
 The first will assess if the project could significantly affect European protected species within the area.
 The second will identify and report on methods of making the project progress without disturbing protected species in the area if it is possible to do so.

 Habitat Regulations Assessment Cost

-Due to the specific nature of HRAs – and how they are only necessary during certain projects on a European protected site within impact risk zones – the cost of this type of survey is likely to vary.
+Due to the specific nature of HRAs – and how they are only necessary during certain projects on a European-protected site within impact risk zones – the cost of this kind of survey is likely to vary.
 As such, it would be advisable to get in touch with ecologysurveys.uk so we can fully assess your circumstances and provide an accurate quote based on your site and project.

 Ecological Walkover Survey

 Quick, simple and cost-effective, an Ecological Walkover Survey is ideal for any situation where planning consent is already in place but the developer requires clarity to ensure that contractors adhere to legislation around protected species.
 It acts as an alternative to a PEA survey with a less comprehensive approach and a lower overall price.